RyanSusana/elepy/README.md

 # About Elepy

-Elepy is a Rest API Generation Tool/Headless Content Management System for Java/Kotlin developed by Ryan Susana.
+Elepy is a Rest API Generation Framework/Headless Content Management System for Java/Kotlin developed by [Ryan Susana](https://ryansusana.com/).
 It is extremely customizable!
 The framework comes bundled with an admin control panel that lets you easily control your content.

 Because it's backed by MongoDB, it's able to handle extremely complex objects with ease.

-Every part of the generation library is customizable.
-That means that you can use Elepy to handle really complicated application logic as well.

-Everything about this
 ## Api Generator
 The API generator, Elepy, is the core of the framework.
 It's super fast, thanks to [spark-java](http://sparkjava.com/) and [jongo](http://jongo.org/).
 Most API's (5-6 models) load within 1 second.
 The api is completely @Annotation based, meaning that you only need to annotate your POJO's and voilà you have a completely configurable REST API for that POJO.
 The only restriction is that your POJO has a field annotated with `@MongoId` from the Jongo library and your POJO class must also be annotated with `@RestModel` from the Elepy framework.